-The market has been recovering since the correction in Q4 of 2018, but when another wobble happens, keep in mind that market drawdowns are a natural part of the economic cycle.
-And interest rates, while currently rising, remain at historically low levels.
+Keep in mind that market drawdowns are a natural part of the economic cycle.
 While these uncertainties can cause anxiety, moving to cash is primarily a defensive move that makes sense for needs with a relatively short timeframe, but a balanced amount of equity risk is still required to meet long-term needs.

-How much you should be saving vs. investing is a very personal question, and while the above tips can help you ponder what your mix should be, consulting with a financial advisor is the best way to get an objective opinion on your portfolio.
-So instead of worrying about the next market pullback and interest rate uncertainty, we recommend that investors take the time to examine their overall investment portfolio and cash positions.
+How much you should have in cash is a very personal question, and while the above tips can help you ponder what your mix should be, consulting with a financial advisor is the best way to get an objective opinion on your portfolio.
+So instead of worrying about the next market pullback, we recommend that investors take the time to examine their overall investment portfolio and cash positions.
 Instead of making knee-jerk reactions when the market wobbles, make appropriate shifts based on personal circumstances, accounting for short-term requirements as well as long-term goals.